Human Subjects Research (HSR)

 What different courses are offered in HSR?

 The basic Biomed modules have three corresponding sets of refresher modules and the basic SBE modules have two corresponding sets of refresher modules.
 These refresher modules are intended to provide learners with a review of what was covered in the basic level modules.
 It is generally recommended that organizations select refresher module requirements that reflect their selections for the basic course(s).
-Refresher courses should be taken in a cycle at an interval specified by your organization (for example, [Refresher Stage 1: 3 years after completion; Refresher Stage 2: 6 years after completion).
+Refresher courses should be taken in a cycle specified by your organization (for example, [Refresher Stage 1: 3 years after completion; Refresher Stage 2: 6 years after completion).

 How long does it take to complete an HSR course?